 Main Leg Inflight

 Waiting at the gate was a white Airbus A 330 with Finnair’s deep blue Logo.
-Originally this leg was sheduled to be operated by an A 340 and I was a little disappointed to loose this opportunity as these elegant, if inefficient, aircraft are being gradually retired.
+Originally this leg was sheduled to be operated by an A 340 and I was a little disappointed as these elegant, if inefficient, aircraft are being gradually retired.
 The A 330 however featured a redecorated interior and a newer IFE, so I did not complain long.
 The clean and fresh cabin was dotted with light green, grey and blue dots typical for Finnish design house Marimekko wo created a facelift for Finnair in 2012.
 Blankets and pillows were provided on every seat.

-The F/A were professional and while not unfriendly still rather tight-lipped and reserved – an almost comic impersonation of clichés about Finland.
+The F/A were professional and while not unfriendly rather tight-lipped and reserved – an almost comic impersonation of clichés about Finland.

 Lunch service got started with comprehensive offers from the bar trolley that featured typical Finnish blueberry juice and a very nice vodka.